mcfnord/rml/src/dishonest.md

 do know she's capable of going from bored to terrified sometime *after* calling the police on the non-emergency contact line.

-(I've been reluctant to share this evidence, because somewhere in Tacoma, someone needs a dishonest attorney right now, and I just helped them find her.)

 ## Very confused G.A.L.

-I was fortunate to have a generalist attorney, who takes both criminal and civil cases.
 One thing you learn about family law attorneys is how the bar is pretty low.
-In my criminal case in addition to Ms. Young's obvious dishonesty, the woman representing the child got in way too deep, and while not dishonest, very obviously violated the rules.
+In my criminal case in addition to Ms. Young's obvious dishonesty, the woman representing the child got in way too deep, and while not dishonest, very obviously violated the Rules of Professional Conduct.
 She cooperated with the police, which was her right, but then kept her involvement a secret from the custody judge.
-Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of her transgression:
+Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of this transgression:

 She got a bunch of guns.
 And what a creeper.
 She would speak to me thoughtfully in the hallway, but take on creepy tones when talking about me before the judge.
-Like a freaky robot.
-I met so many creepers in Pierce County!
-What a slimy cespool of dishonesty is the Pierce County court experience.
-She said she got two or three guns.
+A fake person who gets by acting tough and breaking the rules.

 She must have read 200 pages of hostile accusations against me.
 Nowhere in any was there any accusation of violence.
 But I think she got whipped up by the excitement of a police investigation.
-The court confirmed that she was inappropriately involved when they removed her.
+It made her feel significant.
+Until she got fired for it.

 ## Dishonest dad

-Those two attorneys are actual officers of the court, sworn to tell the truth there.
+Those two attorneys are actual officers of the court, sworn to tell the truth.
 But key to the sexy news report is the fantastically false police report quoting Emily's dad, a retired fireman.
 His claims were particularly skillful, which is consistent with his enormous committment to telling big, bold lies.
-Like
-Lindquist, he is a severe narcissist, with a lifetime of experience emotionally abusing and manipulating people.
+Like Lindquist, he is a severe narcissist, with a lifetime of experience emotionally abusing and manipulating people.
 (Emily said of him, "I love my dad, but he's really screwed up.")
 His credentials as a recent retiree of the fire department probably enhanced his believability with the interviewing officer.
 Here's a bit more about the actual nature of his honesty and credibility, from the Fire Chief:

 He's so dishonest that it's boring, though it's useful to see how his *specious* claims fit right in with those of Mr.